jiyingli/jiyingli.github.io/Teaching.md

 ---

 ## Courses
-- _Chemical Oceanography_ (Hong Kong University of Science and Technology, Fall 2020)
+- _Chemical Oceanography_ (Hong Kong University of Science and Technology)
+- _Marine Chemistry_ (Hong Kong University of Science and Technology)
+- _Ocean and Climate Change_ (Hong Kong University of Science and Technology)
 - _General Physics Lab_ (University of Minnesota Duluth, Fall 2008, Spring 2008, Spring 2009)